pulzze/autoflow-documentation/docs/ids/action-array-sum/tooltip.md

-This Action returns the sum of all elements.
+Returns the sum of all values in an array